-Monzo Plus and Premium members get two free shares when they fund their account via Monzo’s unique freeshare link.
+Monzo Plus and Premium members get three free shares when they fund their account via Monzo’s unique freeshare link.

 1. By signing up to Freetrade and taking part in this deal, “you” the customer are agreeing to the below terms and conditions with Freetrade Ltd “we” or “us”.

-2. New Freetrade customers signing up via the link will receive two free shares when they onboard and fund their Freetrade account with at least £2.
-The first free share will be awarded within 7 days of funding the Freetrade account, and the second free share will be awarded within 30 days of funding the Freetrade account.
+2. New Freetrade customers signing up via the link will receive three free shares when they onboard and fund their Freetrade account with at least £2.
+The first free share will be awarded within 7 days of funding the Freetrade account, and the second and third free share will be awarded within 30 days of funding the Freetrade account.

 3. Offer only available to Monzo Plus and Monzo Premium customers